micahmaness/IWU-Hours/readme.txt

 Third Cycle:
 US3:1 User will be able to see what time a place is close to opening or closing by displayed updating text when the user opens up a location from the drop down arrow - Sam
-US3:2 User will be able to see when a place is about to close/open within minutes not just hours in the drop down tab of a location
+US3:2 User will be able to see when a place is about to close/open within minutes not just hours in the drop down tab of a location - Micah
-US3:3 User will be able to save the order of the locations based on their preferences after they've closed the app
+US3:3 User will be able to save the order of the locations based on their preferences after they've closed the app - Matt